handl3r/proxy-fileserver/README.md

     * MYSQL_HOST= host database
     * MYSQL_DATABASE= name database
     * HTTP_PORT=8080 port http
-    * REQUIRED_TOKEN=ON (ON/OFF) default is ON, if OFF, you do not need token to access resources
+    * TOKEN_MODE token mode in 1, 2, 3
     * GOOGLE_APPLICATION_CREDENTIALS= path to credential file (json) of service account cloud google
     * CREDENTIAL_GOOGLE_OAUTH2_FILE=certificates/credentials.json google oauth drive credential
     * TOKEN_GOOGLE_OAUTH2_FILE=certificates/token.json path to save token
     * GOOGLE_OAUTH2_ENABLE=ON default is ON // if set to OFF, use must config service account
     * INTERACTIVE_MODE=OFF default is off.
 Set to ON when use want to interact with terminal to exchange google access token

-- .env and binary file must be in the same folder
+* .env and binary file must be in the same folder
+* TOKEN_MODE:
+    * 1: no require token
+    * 2: token with no strict path: use medium_level_token
+    * 3: token strict path: use high_level_token

 ## 3. Setup

 * On Cloud Google:
     * Create service account or create OAuth client ID if you want to use GOOGLE_OAUTH2_ENABLE and get certificate in json file (1)
     * Enable Drive api

 * On Google Drive: